Downsyde: 1996–2001: Epinonimous

-2002-2006 : Land of the Giants & When the Dust Settles
+2002–2006: Land of the Giants & When the Dust Settles

 Their first single, "Gifted Life", was released in 2002 and was nominated as 'Best Single' at the 2003 Australian Dance Music Awards.
 In the same year, Downsyde won the Best Debut Artist at the Dance Music Awards.

 Their second album, Land of the Giants, was released in 2003 on the Hydrofunk label.
 The album won 'Most Popular Local Original Album' at the 2003 Western Australian Music Industry Awards.

 Downsyde signed with Obese Records and in 2004 released a single, "Lesfortunate", which they followed up with a third album, When the Dust Settles, in December 2004.
 The album was nominated for the J Award of 2005.

 Pizzata was replaced by Catastrophe, Dazastah's brother on drums between 2005 and 2006.
 Catastrophe was a short-term member and filled in to do the late 2005 "When The Dust Settles" Australian Tour and performances up to mid 2006.
 Steve Curyer (aka Hi-Hat), Downsyde's current drummer, joined in early 2007.

-Downsyde were one of the Australian hip hop artists featured in the documentary Words from the City, which aired on ABC Television in late 2007.
+Downsyde was one of the Australian hip hop artists featured in the documentary Words from the City, which aired on ABC Television in late 2007.

 Dazastah (Reutens) is a prominent local record producer.
-Optamus (Griffiths) runs his own label, Opt Shop records.
+Optamus (Griffiths) runs his own label, Opt Shop Records.
 Armee (Allia) has toured with Fdel and DJ'd at many prominent clubs in Asia.
 Cheeky (Cheetham) is a member of dub group the Sunshine Brothers and has a solo project 'Rooster Police'.

-2007-2009: All City
+2007–2009: All City

 In 2007 the band signed with Illusive Records and commenced recording their next album, once the final tracks were down on tape they then headed off to India to play a couple of shows for the Mumbai Festival.